Unfinished portrait of Franklin D. Roosevelt

 Shoumatoff never finished the portrait, but she later painted a new, largely identical one, based on memory.
-The Unfinished Portrait hangs at Roosevelt's retreat, the Little White House, in Warm Springs, Georgia, with its finished counterpart beside it.
+The unfinished portrait hangs at Roosevelt's retreat, the Little White House, in Warm Springs, Georgia, with its finished counterpart beside it.

 History

-In 1943, painter Elizabeth Shoumatoff was told by her friend and client Lucy Mercer Rutherfurd, who was also known for being the President's mistress:
+In 1943, Shoumatoff was told by her friend and client Lucy Mercer Rutherfurd, who was also the President's mistress:

 Rutherfurd would go on to make the arrangements, with Shoumatoff agreeing to sit in for two days within two weeks' time.
 She said of the agreement: "I was trapped into something I had neither wished for nor planned."
-She went on to talk about not being able to turn down the honor of being selected for a Presidential commission.
+She went on to talk about not being able to turn down the honor of being selected for a presidential commission.

 Painting

 Elizabeth Shoumatoff had begun working on the portrait of the president around noon on April 12, 1945.
-Roosevelt was being served lunch when he said "I have a terrific pain in the back of my head."
+Roosevelt was being served lunch when he said "I have a terrific headache."
 He then slumped forward in his chair, unconscious, and was carried into his bedroom.
-The president's attending cardiologist, Dr. Howard Bruenn, diagnosed a massive cerebral hemorrhage (stroke).
+The president's attending cardiologist, Dr. Howard Bruenn, diagnosed a massive cerebral hemorrhage.
 Roosevelt never regained consciousness and died at 3:35 p.m. that day.
 Shoumatoff never finished the portrait.

-The Unfinished Portrait hangs at Roosevelt's former health and relaxation retreat in Warm Springs, Georgia, known as the Little White House.
+The unfinished portrait hangs at Roosevelt's former health and relaxation retreat in Warm Springs, Georgia, known as the Little White House.

-Later, Shoumatoff decided to finish the portrait in FDR's memory.
-She painted a new painting based on memory.
-One difference is that the tie that was red in the original is now blue in the finished painting.
+Later, Shoumatoff decided to finish the portrait in Roosevelt's memory.
+She created a new painting based on memory.
+One difference is that the tie that was red in the original is blue in the finished painting.
 All other aspects are completely identical.
-The finished portrait now resides in the Legacy Exhibit beside the original at the Little White House Historic Site in Warm Springs.
+The finished portrait resides in the Legacy Exhibit beside the original at the Little White House Historic Site in Warm Springs.